-For my 36th birthday trip, I reserved a spot on the OARS Cataract Canyon trip – 4 days rafting through Canyonlands National Park from Moab, followed by a sweet Cessna ride back to Moab.
-The rafting trip started on a Tuesday, so I had plenty of time to drive out from Illinois to Moab.
+For my 36th birthday trip, I reserved a spot on the OARS Cataract Canyon trip – 4 days rafting through Canyonlands National Park from Moab, followed by a sweet Cessna ride from Lake Powell back to Moab.
+The rafting trip started on a Tuesday, so I had plenty of time to drive from Illinois to Moab.

-The next day I drove through Nebraska and Colorado, stopping at the Holiday Inn Express in Silt, CO.
-Another nice surprise!
+On the drive to Moab, I stopped at the Holiday Inn Express in Silt, CO.
+What a nice surprise!
 If there’s one thing I love, it’s having a balcony in my hotel room.
 This room had a large balcony overlooking the Colorado River….the same river I’d be rafting in a few days!
 The only downside to this place is there is NOTHING there – I had to get back on the Interstate and go up one exit to Rifle for dinner, which I brought back to enjoy on my balcony.

 Now that the long miles were out of the way, it was time to slow down and start enjoying the scenery.
 I still had two days to explore Moab before reporting for my rafting trip.
 I had a campsite at Devil’s Garden Campground in Arches National Park for the next two nights.